szwajkowska/webapp-notes/README.md

 # Webapp-notes

-Project is a simple web application, which allows to storage and manage notes.
+Project is a simple web application, which allows to store and manage notes.
 User can create an account, log in, save and delete messages.
-To storage data I have used MongoDB database.
+To store data I have used MongoDB database.

 <b>Code example</b>